hoangphuc1998/hoangphuc1998.github.io/content/posts/machine-learning/variational_inference.md

 ### Observed and latent variables
 A variable in graphical model can be either observed or unobserved (latent variable) while we're doing inference.
 Observed varibles are like the evidence that we accounted for and latent variables are query nodes that we need to infer.
 In graphical model language, observed variables are denoted by gray color nodes:

+{{< figure src="/imgs/machine-learning/variational_inference/observed_variable.png" caption="Annotations for observed variable $x$ and latent variable $z$" align="center">}}
+### Example
-**Example:** Now, take a look at the simple and familiar spam email classification example for clarification of what we have gone through about graphical models:
+Now, take a look at the simple and familiar spam email classification example for clarification of what we have gone through about graphical models:
 - Suppose we have a dataset of $N$ emails, which have labels $y_i$ ($i=1..N$), each will denote whether that email is spam or not.
 - Each email is a bag-of-word over $M$ words in the vocabulary.
 The words per email are represented by $x_{ij}$ ($i=1..N, j=1..M$).
 - We define the model parameters $z=(z_1, z_2,...,z_M)$.
 To simplify the problem, we restrict the $z$s that those can only take 3 values $-1, 0$ and $+1$.

-{{< figure src="/imgs/machine-learning/variational_inference/spam_email.png" title="Graphical model for simple spam email classification example" align="center" numbered="true" >}}
+{{< figure src="/imgs/machine-learning/variational_inference/spam_email.png" caption="Graphical model for simple spam email classification example" align="center" numbered="true" >}}
 The square box is called plate notation.
 Every varibles in the box are replicated and all these variable are independent of each other.

 This graphical model will represent the joint distribution of spam email classification problem: